readpe/goolx/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/readpe/goolx.svg)](https://pkg.go.dev/github.com/readpe/goolx)
 [![Go Report Card](https://goreportcard.com/badge/github.com/readpe/goolx)](https://goreportcard.com/report/github.com/readpe/goolx)

----

-**_Update 12-29-2021:_**

-goolx is not under active development at this time, feel free to submit issues or pull requests, however they may not be promptly addressed.

----

 # Overview

 goolx is an **_unofficial_** Go wrapper around ASPEN's Oneliner API.
 It can be utilized to create programs which interact with Oneliner through the provided API functions.
 Additionally, it provides helper functions for common analysis tasks.